Home

 George Michael - Heal the Pain

-Confidentiality is strictly practiced by mediators.
-Unlike in other areas where confidentiality is practiced, its role is not just about respecting the privacy of personal information about someone, it has an additional role in protecting the impartial and without prejudice status of the mediation process.
+Confidentiality is strictly practised by mediators.
+Unlike in other areas where confidentiality is practised, its role is not just about respecting the privacy of personal information about someone, it has an additional role in protecting the impartial and without prejudice status of the mediation process.

 Hence, mediators do not discuss what they hear said by someone who is in dispute with someone else.
 For example, when dealing with neighbour disputes, it is sometimes the case that the agency officer who referred the case would like a report on what was discussed.